AbhilashAynipully/BankCustomerChurnPredictor/README.md

 - States business requirement 2
 - Set of inputs relates to customer attributes.
 Inputs are required for given ML task to predict customer exit and tenure.
-- On pressing the "Predict Exit" button customer data is fed into our ML pipelines, and the pipeline will predict if the customer will exit or not.
+- On pressing the "Run Analysis" button customer data is fed into our ML pipelines, and the pipeline will predict if the customer will exit or not.
 It also predicts when the customer is expected to exit by showing the tenure.

 ![page4](documentation/page4.png)